kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_crafting.md

+This chapter covers how to craft essential items in a survival situation.

 ## Be prepared

 ### Gear

 **Necessities**:
-- Knife
+- Knife or multi-tool
 - Cordage (paracord)
-- Sewing kit (needle and thread)

 **Optional**:
 - Axe